microchip-pic-avr-examples/avr128db48-analog-demo-mplab-mcc/README.md

 ![Sample Output](./images/sampleOutput.PNG)

 To switch the OPAMP gain configuration, press button SW0 on the Curiosity Nano.
 The output signal from SW0 is debounced by a CCL.
 The rising edge interrupt from the CCL's output wakes the microcontroller to switch gains.
-Then, the MCU wakes up and performs the following steps:
+Then, the MCU wakes up and performs the following operations:

 - Stop the RTC
 - Modify the gain (and configuration) of the OPAMP